tyhdark/star-test/README.md

-# srs-poa-test
+# star-test
-This is the srspoa(CLI) automated testing framework
+This is the blockchain(CLI) automated testing framework